Albert E. Green: Biography

 In 1955/1956 and 1963/1964 he was a visiting professor at Brown University (working with Ronald S. Rivlin).
 As a frequent visiting professor at the University of California, Berkeley, he worked with Paul M. Naghdi.

 Green was in his lifetime one the U.K.'s leading scientists, who in his career increasingly concerned himself with linear and after World War II nonlinear elasticity theory.
 In elasticity theory he worked with Wolfgang Zerna, who was in Newcastle in 1948/1949 as part of an academic exchange programme between the U.K. and Germany.
 (Subsequently, Zerna was a professor in Hannover.)
 With Rivlin, Green published some of the first works on the mechanics of materials with memory.
 From the mid-1960s he primarily deal with the thermodynamics of continua, the theory of elastic-plastic continua (with Naghdi) and various hydrodynamic problems (such as jets in ideal fluids).
 The Green-Naghdi theory of water waves, as named by R. Cengiz Ertekin, is one of the outstanding contributions of the close collaboration of Green and Paul M. Naghdi.

-Green received honorary scientific doctorates: in 1943 from the University of Cambridge, in 1968 from the University of Oxford, in 1969 from the University of Durham, and in 1977 from the National University of Ireland.
+Green received several honorary doctorates: in 1943 from the University of Cambridge, in 1968 from the University of Oxford, in 1969 from the University of Durham, and in 1977 from the National University of Ireland.
 In 1958 he was made Fellow of the Royal Society.
 In 1974 he received the Timoshenko Medal and in 1983 the Von Karman Medal.

 In 1939, he married Gwendoline May Rudston.